Siteworks & Preparation

 Site preparation / guidelines for Redpath shelters

-An important part of building an effective + clean and dry running deep litter, limerock floor or concrete based Redpath shelter is the initial siteworks and the locating of the shelter itself.
+An important part of building an effective clean and dry deep litter, limerock floor or concrete based Redpath shelter is the initial site works and the locating of the shelter itself.

 Generally it is best to locate the building on a raised area of land and not a low lying part of the farm.
 If in doubt it may be worth considering an option of creating raised platform of clay / rock for the building and its surrounds.

 Ideally the site will be prepared well in advance of the planned construction date; this is to allow the site to settle and "firm-up".
-Also an early site preparation plan may allow the site to re-grow a light grass cover which will reduce the likelihood of the site degrading into a muddy unworkable area that may become difficult or unsafe to operate a construction crews.
+Also an early site preparation plan may allow the site to re-grow a light grass cover which will reduce the likelihood of the site degrading into a muddy unworkable area that may affect the safety and efficiency of the construction crew.

 The prepared site should be made 'oversize" to provide a minimum of 6 metres at each end and 5 metres along each side of the proposed building size.
-This guideline will also provide straight-forward access for machinery and turning areas at the ends for both the builders and the farm working + equipment, especially if you plan to place alongside the sidewalls.
+This guideline will also provide straight-forward access for machinery and turning areas at the ends for builders and the farm equipment, especially if you plan to place alongside the sidewalls.

 Site slope or "falls" will typically have two options (see below).
 Sites that are located on peaty soils, loose sand or pumice or with high water tables may require special consideration when it comes to the sites preparation work, In these cases please contact Redpath for further details and recommendations before proceeding.